Turku-BioImaging/idt-texture-analysis/README.md

 ### Expected Inputs

-**Images** are expected to be 2-dimensional 8-bit images.
+**Images** are expected to be 2- or 3-dimensional 8-bit images.
 They should be placed in a directory called **images** directly under the root directory of this project.

-**Masks** are exptected to be 2-dimensional 8-bit images.
-They should be placed in a directory called **images** directly under the root directory of this project.
+**Masks** are exptected to be 2- or 3-dimensional 8-bit images.
+They should be placed in a directory called **masks** directly under the root directory of this project.

 **!!!
 IMPORTANT !!!**
 The images and their corresponding masks are sorted alphabetically by the module.
 Please make sure that the images and masks are in the same position within their folders.
 For example, if **image_3.tif** is the third file in **images**, then its **mask_3.tif** must be also the third file in **masks**.
 Otherwise, the output results will be INCORRECT.

-When executed, this module will check that each image has **dimensions == 2** and that the number of images in the **images** directory is equal to the number of masks in the **masks** directory.
+When executed, this module will check that each image has equal dimensions to the corresponding mask and that the number of images in the **images** directory is equal to the number of masks in the **masks** directory.
 If these conditions are not met, the module will stop and print an error message.

 ### Run analysis